 Diminished Braking Ability

 One of the signs that your shocks and struts might be starting to go is that it takes longer for your car to brake.
 (Of course, this can also indicate a problem with your brakes; either way, you need to get it checked out ASAP.)
 Struts help absorb the weight of the car as it comes to a stop, but when they start wearing down, the struts can’t do their job as well, and that means the brake pads and rotors have to carry some of that strain.
+In addition, if your steering wheel shakes when braking, that's another sign you should get your brakes and shocks and struts looked at.

 As a result, your brakes will wear out faster and your stopping distance will increase, which can put you, your passengers and others on the road at risk — particularly if you need to brake quickly to avoid an accident.